-Liability loss claims can often be the most expensive home insurance claim.
-When deciding how much personal liability coverage you need, you’ll need enough to cover your total combined assets.
-You’ll also want to consider the liability risks attached to your home, such as something like a pool, trampoline or treehouse.
+Liability loss claims can often be the most expensive type of home insurance claim.
+When deciding how much personal liability coverage you need, you’ll want to cover the total amount of your combined assets.
+You’ll also want to consider the liability risks attached to your home, such as a pool, trampoline or treehouse.
 A lawsuit could leave you responsible for medical expenses, legal costs and more, so it’s important to have sufficient liability coverage.
-Luckily, it is typically one of the cheapest coverages under home insurance policies.
+Luckily, it is typically one of the most affordable coverages under home insurance policies.

 Your Home Insurance Deductible

 Your home insurance deductible is what you pay before your insurance coverage kicks in.
-Deductibles typically range from $500-$2,000, with some companies offering even higher deductible plans for those wanting a lower premium (monthly payment).
+Deductibles typically range from $500-$2,000, with some companies offering even higher deductible plans for those wanting a lower monthly payment.
 Insurance companies often consider those who are willing to pay a higher deductible to be less of a risk to insure.
 If you opt for a higher deductible, consider creating an emergency fund so you’re prepared if or when you need to pay your deductible.

-Bundling—also known as multi-policy discount—can often save you money by going through the same carrier for more than one type of insurance.
-Oftentimes, insurance policies you’re required to have are the easiest to bundle and save on—think home and auto insurance—so if you currently have a house and car and don’t bundle, you could potentially be missing out.
+Bundling, also known as multi-policy discount, can often save you money by going through the same carrier for more than one type of insurance.
+Oftentimes, insurance policies you’re required to have are the easiest to bundle and save on—think home and auto insurance—so you could be missing out if you currently have a house and car and don’t bundle.

 When to Update Your Homeowners Insurance Coverage